 Summary of The Lucky Ones Summary of The Lucky Ones Reviews for The Lucky Ones An Excerpt from The Lucky Ones

 Jonathan Safran Foer meets Jeffrey Moussaieff Mason in a poignant, provocative memoir of survival, compassion, and awakening to the reality of our food system.

-Jenny Brown was ten years old when she lost a leg to bone cancer.
+Jenny Brown was just ten years old when she lost a leg to bone cancer.
 Throughout the ordeal, her constant companion was a cat named Boogie.
 Years later, she would make the connection between her feline friend and the farm animals she ate, acknowledging that most of America’s domesticated animals live on industrialized farms, and are viewed as mere production units.
 Raised in a conservative Southern Baptist family in Kentucky, Brown had been taught to avoid asking questions.
-But she found her passion and the courage to speak out.
+But she found her calling and the courage to speak out.
 She left a flourishing career as a film and television producer after going undercover and exposing horrific animal abuse in Texas stockyards.

-Bringing to life this exhilarating transformation, The Lucky Ones introduces readers to Brown’s crowning achievement, the renowned Woodstock Farm Animal Sanctuary which Brown established with her husband in 2004.
+Bringing to life this exhilarating transformation, The Lucky Ones introduces readers to Brown’s crowning achievement, the renowned Woodstock Farm Animal Sanctuary she established with her husband in 2004.
 With a cast of unforgettable survivors, including a fugitive slaughterhouse cow named Kayli; Albie, the three-legged goat; and Quincy, an Easter duckling found abandoned in New York City, The Lucky Ones reveals shocking statistics about the prevalence of animal abuse throughout America’s agribusinesses.
 Blending wry humor with unflinching honesty, Brown brings a compelling new voice to the healthy-living movement—and to the vulnerable, voiceless creatures among us.